sklayn/phd/README.md

 # phd
-Pound Head on Desk now
+Pound Head on Desk now; or, my PhD - writing and related byproducts.